JuliaDynamics/InteractiveDynamics.jl/docs/src/index.md

 ## Installation

 To install do `]add InteractiveChaos Makie`. `Makie` is necessary for providing a plotting backend, since `InteractiveChaos` does not install one by default.
 You could instead install `GLMakie, CairoMakie`, etc.

+It is expected that you have the latest (stable) versions installed for the library you want to use, e.g. `DynamicalSystems`.

 ## Index
 ```@index